ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “How do you think the stock markets in your region will perform during the next 12 months when compared to the past 12 months?”

 From a low point of 33% in Q2 2020, stock market confidence recovered steadily across 2021 and neared 50% at the end of the year as a more bullish stance returned.
-However, this fell away again last year and dropped as low as 30% in Q2 2022, before recovering in an uneven manner since.
-Two in five (39%) expect an improvement in performance in the next 12 months, up from 35% in the previous quarter, but still with just 6% expecting their stocks to perform much better.
-One-third (35%) think that their stock performance will remain about the same while 26% expect a downturn.
+However, this fell away again and dropped as low as 30% in Q2 2022, before recovering in an uneven manner since.
+Two in five (38%) expect an improvement in performance in the next 12 months, but still with just 6% expecting their stocks to perform much better.
+One-third (34%) think that their stock performance will remain about the same while 28% expect a downturn.

 Back to Top